PaulGiancarlo/PaulGiancarlo/README.md

 ### Hi there 👋

-- ⚡ Fun fact: fornite as skill on my full stack hability
+- ⚡ Fun fact: Scotland has 421 words for “snow”
 <!--
 **PaulGiancarlo/PaulGiancarlo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.